DV

 What is the difference between VOO and VOOG?

-VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach, while VOOG (Vanguard S&P 500 Growth ETF) tracks S&P 500 Growth Index with a basket approach.
+VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach, while VOOG (Vanguard S&P 500 Growth ETF) tracks S&P 500 Growth Index.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both VOO and VOOG?